 Added Values - 60%

 Azimo offers a much cheaper solution for cash transfers than anyone else.
 For bank to bank transfers its rates are just about average.
 Although many clients praised it with glorifying reviews, some comments on this website have described an horrendous experience with them.
-Above all, our personal experience with them as referral partners have been poor and thus we cannot recommend them - we only recommend companies we fully trust.
+Above all, our personal experience with them as referral partners have been sub-par and thus we cannot recommend them - we only recommend companies we fully trust.

 Azimo is a great innovative company but for a large transfer we always recommend companies operating for 10 years, specialising at property and business transfers, and offer free currency advice through dedicated dealers: